IoTopenTech/myIoTopenTech/docs/index.md

 * Telemetries can be sent using HTTP requests or publishing MQTT messages.
 In the case of LoRaWAN, my IoT open Tech can also send downlinks through the Network Servers The Things Stack Community Edition, Everynet and ChirpStack.
 * Multi level tree structure based on assets and devices.
 An asset is an organizational entity that can group several other assets and/or devices.
 For example, in a hotel we could configure a "Floor 1" asset, that in turn would contain assets for every room in that floor, and those room assets would contain the devices of each room (like temperature sensors, door locks...)
 * The user interacts with the platform mainly through two dashboards: Configuracion and Panel de control.
+The Configuracion dashboard is used to arrange the heirarchy of assets/devices, and to configure their features (for example, alarm's thresholds).
+The Panel de control dahsboard offers telemetries' charts and the controls to operate the devices (for example, open a irrigation valve).
+* A user can delegate a device to other user, limiting the granted telemetries and funcionatilities.
+* Each device can have a public Panel de control dashboard, so everybody, even without a registered account in my IoT open Tech, can view it using a web explorer.
+* Alarm's alerts can be received through email, IFTTT integration, Telegram, Matrix and WhatsApp (the WhatsApp integration uses the CallMeBot service, that may require fees).